capu-bia/fingerprint-r503-mqtt/README.md

 This is a "binary_sensor", eg. a two position element such as a switch, that turns on when any registered fingerprint is detected.

-### Unknown detection: detect when an unknown fingerprint is detected
+### Unknown detection: detect when an unknown fingerprint is not recognized

 NB: change "main" in ```state_topic``` to match your gate name.